Deep xVA solver -- A neural network based counterparty credit risk management framework: Numerical results

 with $K=s_0$.
 The pathwise exposure $\widehat V$ at time $s\in [t, T]$ is given by

 Substituting in \eqref{eq:defDEPE}, one has

 where $\Phi(\cdot)$ denotes the standard normal cumulative distribution function and, as usual,

 We report in Figure \ref{fig:forward} the plot of the numerical results obtained by Algorithm \ref{algo:solverForNonRecursive} using the parameters in Table \ref{table:param} and $r=0$.
-In particular, on the left we plot the simulated pathwise exposure, i.e.\ the paths $t_n\rightarrow \cV^{(p)}_{n}$ for $p=1,\ldots, P$, while on the right we compare the approximated EPE and ENE (solid lines) with the exact expected exposures given by \eqref{eq:exact_DEPEforward}--\eqref{eq:exact_DENEforward} (dashed lines).
+In particular, on the left we plot the simulated pathwise exposure, i.e.\ the paths $t_n\rightarrow \widehat{\cV}^{*,(p)}_{n}$ for $p=1,\ldots, P$ {obtained by a single run of the algorithm}, while on the right we compare the approximated DEPE and DENE (solid lines) with the exact expected exposures given by \eqref{eq:exact_DEPEforward}--\eqref{eq:exact_DENEforward} (dashed lines). {The maximum difference between the approximated expected exposure and the exact one is $8.1$ bps for the DEPE and $12$ bps for the DENE (in both cases achieved at the terminal time $T$) with a maximal standard deviation of $0.3647$. }\\ {We asses the performance of the solver in the reconstruction of exposure trajectories computing the average terminal square error on the exposure, i.e. $\frac1P \sum^P_{p=1} ( \widehat{\cV}^{*,(p)}_{N} - (S^{(p)}_T -K))^2$ which, for a chosen single run of the algorithm, is found to be $0.1883$ (comparable with the loss function given by the solver, which is $0.1664$). {Moreover, in this special case, we can also compare $\widehat{\cZ}^{\rho^*}$ with the exact hedging strategy $\widehat Z_t = \sigma S_t$. {We display in Figure \ref{fig:control_error} the exact and approximated hedging strategy, for which we obtain an $L^2$-norm of the error equal to $0.1759$. {The CPU time is $503$ s.} }}